Skip to content

 What if I need a 700g javelin now?

+If you need a 700g javelin for the 2024/5 winter season, it is probably best to borrow one from a friend or local club.
 You might consider purchasing a second-hand javelin for 2024 instead.
 There are a number of Facebook selling groups for javelins which are worth a look.
 Make sure you check for damage (e.g. dents, bends or loose grip) before purchasing.
-Remember to check second hand prices are below our discounted prices!

 Masters athletes looking to upgrade their javelin would probably be advised to delay their purchase until the new javelins are available.